Search for information about a product,

 Approach

-Participants were randomized to sparsentan 400 mg once daily (QD) (n=202) or irbesartan 300 mg QD (n=202).
+Participants were randomized to sparsentan 400 mg (n=202) or irbesartan 300 mg (n=202) once daily.1

-The primary efficacy endpoint was change from baseline to Week 36 in urine protein-creatinine ratio (UPCR).1 Safety endpoints included treatment-emergent adverse events (TEAE) and liver enzyme elevations.1 The data herein are from a prespecified interim analysis and derived from the on-treatment full analysis set, which included all participants who received at least one dose of randomized treatment.1
+The primary efficacy endpoint was change from baseline to Week 36 in urine protein-creatinine ratio (UPCR).1 Safety endpoints included treatment-emergent adverse events (TEAEs) and liver enzyme elevations.1 The data herein are from a prespecified interim analysis and derived from the on-treatment full analysis set, which included all participants who received at least one dose of randomized treatment.1

 Findings